CharlieKenny.me

 It’s always a pleasure to share new contacts with my own business community.
 The new connection is invaluable, although Karen may not ‘connect’ with everyone during her first meeting, she has the opportunity to introduce herself to many via second and third degree contacts … over time.

-Karen wasn’t looking to spend a lot of time netWORKING, building for tomorrow.
+Karen wasn’t looking to spend a lot of time netWORKING, you know, building for tomorrow.
 Karen’s mission was to uncover business for today!

-The problem I had introducing Karen was that she was offering solutions to all kinds of admin issues.
-Solutions from payroll to HR, blog posting to AI templates.
+The problem I had introducing Karen was that she was offering solutions to all kinds.
+Solutions from payroll to HR, blog posting, bookkeeping to AI templates.

-Once we’d finished the formal part of the meeting … the room broke up for the follow-up when I asked Karen …’What kind of business was most important to her?’
+Once we’d finished the formal part of the meeting … the room broke for the follow-up when I asked Karen …’What kind of business was most important to you?’

 “I’m a new business, Charlie, and I’d be happy with anything.”

 I almost suggested to Karen slow down, breathe, concentrate on the one ‘offer.’
 Identify the cornerstone of her business bringing her the most enjoyment?
-People gravitate to like-minded people looking to thrive.
+People gravitate to those comfortable in their own shoes.
 I sensed this wasn’t what she was looking to hear.

 My advice to Karen?
-Seek the one-to-one, sit down and share your ‘bigger picture,’ get to know the people so they might remember you.
-Why not book up some meetings after our next date?
-Plan to establish the connection, see ‘who knows who?’
+Why not make today a success and book up some meetings after our next date?
+Plan to establish the connection, see ‘who-knows-who?’

 Yes, I do hear what you’re saying Charlie.
 Although I’m so busy putting the word out, networking here and there, that I don’t really think I’ll be back in this part of town for a while … although I’ll be sure to get in touch if this changes.

 True networking is not about hunting for business.
-Sure, we keep our eyes and ears open for the opportunity, although I’ve learned over time that all the best results come from the cultivation of established connections … A good plan?
-Consistent messages over a given period of time??
+Sure, we keep our eyes and ears open for the opportunity, although I’ve learned over time that all the best results come from the cultivation of established connections … Consistent messages over a given period of time.
+Sound like a plan?

 Leave a comment